thunderbird/webext-docs/spaces.rst

 .. api-member::
    :name: :permission:`contextualIdentities`

+   Grant access to some or all methods of the contextualIdentities API.

 .. api-member::
    :name: :permission:`cookies`

+   Grant access to some or all methods of the cookies API.

 .. api-member::
    :name: :permission:`management`

    Monitor extension usage and manage themes

+Request permissions only when needed.
+Unnecessary requests may result in rejection during ATN review.

 .. rst-class:: api-main-section